rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-containers.md

 export CONTAINER_PORT=80
 ```

 3. Get the container IP address.
-If you did not give a name to the container at the time of starting it, you can pass the container id in place of the container name in the commands below.
+If you did not give a name to the container at the time of starting it, you can pass the container id in place of the container name `rd-nginx` in the commands below.

 <Tabs groupId="container-runtime">
   <TabItem value="nerdctl" default>